erikmaland/gefylen-quiz/backend/RENDER_ROOT_DIRECTORY_SOLUTION.md

 3. Verify the database connection
 4. Ensure all dependencies are in `package.json`

-The `build-fix-path.sh` script should resolve both your path module and schema path issues!
+The `build-inline-simple.sh` script should resolve all your build issues!